 Here are some of the traditional and nontraditional white Christmas colors:

 - White Mint

 Find decorations that use snowflakes to help complete the frosty feel.
 If you only want to use white in one room, make sure that room transitions from a soft color.
 For example, the white wonderland living room would go great next to a soft green kitchen color.

 After you pick out your favorite Christmas colors, you’ll need a team of professionals.

 A Touch of Color would love to help you transform your interior design.
 Our goal is to be informative and transparent with every one of our clients.
 We are a professional painting contractor that understands the importance of listening to your needs.

-Our Google reputation will let you know that our customers are happy.
 The moment you call we’ll provide you with premium customer service and helpful information.
 We look forward to hearing all about your home painting project.